Vyral/brandon-montemayor/_posts/2021-11-24-santa-clarita-market-update-november-2021.md

 {% include pullquote.html %}

-Currently, we have 230 active homes with 469 pending and 381 that have closed in the last 30 days. **That’s less than a month’s worth of inventory which means it’s still an extreme seller’s market.**
+Currently, we have 230 active homes with 469 pending and 381 that have closed in the last 30 days. **That’s less than a month’s worth of inventory which, means it’s still an extreme seller’s market.**

 * Stevenson Ranch only has 10 homes available right now.
-Five cost over $1 million, and the other five are under $1 million.&nbsp;
+Five are listed over $1 million, and the other five are under $1 million.&nbsp;

 * Valencia has 55 available homes.
 Nine are over $1 million; 46 are under.

 * Newhall has 25 homes, with four over $1 million and 21 under.

 * In Saugus, there are 49 homes available.
-10 of them cost over $1 million, and 39 cost less.
+10 of them are listed over $1 million, and 39 are listed below $1 million.

 * Canyon Country has 60 available homes, with 14 homes over $1 million and 46 under.